Homesick and having trouble adjusting to college life

 Once you’ve identified what you’re missing, you can try to bring more of “home” into your college experience.
 Some ways you might do this include:

 - Setting a schedule for talking, texting, video chatting, and emailing with your family and friends back home.
 This can give you a chance to connect, share your new experiences as well as your doubts, and hear the news from home.

 - Take some pictures of your favorite spots, pets, family, and friends next time you're back home.
 If you can't make it all the way there, ask your family or hometown friends to send you some.
 Hang them around your room and share them with your new college friends.
 This could start some conversations about life before college and help you get to know each other better.

 - Invite a friend or family member from home to visit you at school.
 This may motivate you to focus on the things about college that you're excited about and eager to share.

 - Chat with the folks in class, join a study group, or visit your neighbors and get to know them.
-You may end up meeting some people around you with whom you really connect.
+You may end up finding people around you with whom you really connect.

-If you find that you’re feeling really overwhelmed or your homesickness isn’t going away after trying some of these ideas, it may be time to consider talking with a hall director, an advisor, a health promotion professional, or a mental health professional who could offer you some guidance.
+If you find that you’re feeling really overwhelmed or your homesickness isn’t going away after trying some of these ideas, it may be time to consider speaking with someone.
+An advisor, health promotion specialist, or mental health professional may be able to offer you some guidance.
 You may also find it helpful to think about whether or not this school is the best choice for you.
 Other than your feelings of homesickness, do you like your school?
 Does it feel like a good fit for you?
 Many people find that the school they chose wasn’t actually the best fit for them, and many decide to transfer to a new university or college as a result.
 Thinking about your current experience, do you think you’d feel more comfortable at a different school?
 This may help you differentiate between whether these feelings of homesickness can be overcome with time and support or if another school may better meet your needs.

 Originally published Oct 19, 2000